Strategies to Inject Spoofed Measurement Data to Mislead Kalman Filter: Simulations

 \section{Simulations}

 In this section, we simulate the effectiveness of spoofing strategies for Problems~\ref{pro:problem1},~\ref{pro:problem2} and online case (Section~\ref{pro:problem3}) where a target designs spoofing signals $\epsilon_t$ to mislead an observer by achieving the desired separations $d_t$ between $m_t$ and $\tilde{m}_t$.
+Our code is available online.\footnote{\url{https://github.com/raaslab/signal_spoofing.git}}